01 May EngageMedia Brings Universal Subtitles To 3 Indonesian Cities

-For the first two weeks of April, my colleague Yerry (our Indonesian Content and Projects Coordinator) and I traveled across three Indonesian cities, Jakarta, Bandung, and Yogyakarta, conducting workshops and presentations on Universal Subtitles and online video distribution to activists, video makers, students, and the media.
+For the first two weeks of April 2012, my colleague Yerry (our Indonesian Content and Projects Coordinator) and I travelled across three Indonesian cities, Jakarta, Bandung, and Yogyakarta, conducting workshops and presentations on Universal Subtitles and online video distribution to activists, video makers, students, and the media.

 We held three workshops in Jakarta, one of which was held in the prestigious Universitas Negeri Jakarta (UNJ), involving students from various faculties.
 It was the start of our partnership with academic institutions in Indonesia, and we’re looking forward to many more similar opportunities in the near future.

 In our second workshop at Kontras, we had two Papuan participants which led to an interesting lunch session, where everyone shared on social and environmental issues in Papua, Indonesia, and Singapore.

 We also had the first-ever workshop in our brand new office space.
 It’s a neat and spacious place which you’re welcome to utilize for your meetings, screenings, and other events, so feel free to contact us in you’re interested.

 A participant even travelled from a neighbouring city to attend our cosy Tobucil workshop.
 And the workshop at Common Room was equally memorable, where we got a good mix of activists, artists, and students attending and subtitling videos together.